ryanneff456/homelab-configs/kali-vm-setup/README.md

 ## Overview
 This virtual machine is configured for penetration testing practice and security research.
-It connects to **NVWA hosted on a Raspberry Pi** within my LAN, allowing ethical testing of web application vulnerabilities.-
+It connects to **NVWA hosted on a Raspberry Pi** within my LAN, allowing ethical testing of web application vulnerabilities.

 ## Setup Process
 1. Installed **Kali Linux** in VirtualBox/VMware